TOPIC : ERC Consolidator Grant

 Beneficiaries should carefully check the additional obligations related to open research data contained in Article 29.3.
 They may opt-out of the provisions of the previous paragraph at any stage, thereby freeing themselves retroactively from the associated obligations.

-ERC 2018 Consolidator Grant Applicant Mailbox - For any queries related to the call
+ERC 2019 Consolidator Grant Applicant Mailbox - for queries related to the call

 H2020 Online Manual is your guide on the procedures from proposal submission to managing your grant.